bayesways/bayesways.github.io/_posts/2020-05-18-evolution-theory-and-complexity.md

 layout: post
 title: MW Algorithm & Evolution Theory
 date: '2020-05-18'
-categories: math-club
-tags:
+tags: math-club
-  - biology
+categories: biology computation-theory evolution-theory
-  - computation theory
-  - evolution theory
 ---

 **Logistics** : ~~The discussion will be held on Saturday 5/30/20 at 14:00 EST (19:00 UK or 11:00 PST).~~